alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 4. How does IIAS determine which EC2/Sagemaker Notebook instances are idle?

-IIAS logic to determines idle instances is inspired by [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) AWS documentation.
+IIAS logic to determines idle EC2 instances is inspired by [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) AWS documentation.
-If the instance is utilizing less than 10% of CPU for 2 hours, IIAS considers the instance as idle and shuts it down
+If the instance is utilizing less than 10% of CPU for 2 hours, IIAS considers the instance as idle and shuts it down For SageMaker instnaces, idle isntances are idetinified using data from  the [Jupyter notebook](https://github.com/jupyter/notebook/issues/4634)

 5. What if my instance is being used and still identified as idle by IIAS?